 What’s the next step you can act on right now?

 Well, I’ve given you a reason to do it, as well as the tools and methods you need to get started.

 The only thing that’s left is to get going.

-Pick a head keyword, find the low-hanging long tail fruit, and get targeting with content or ads that recognizes the intent behind the search term.
+Pick a head keyword, find the low-hanging long tail fruit, and get targeting with content or ads that recognize the intent behind the search term.

 For new websites or for not so big websites there is no other way to get traffic and good rankings than working with long tail keywords.
 The competition for high volume keywords is so huge and it is very difficult to win one of the top positions.

 The best way to start building a strong website is to provide top quality content for long tail keywords consistently so as to start gaining rankings and traffic and then gradually move on to more general terms and establish your presence.

 How have your results been with targeting long tail keywords?
 Let me know in the comments!